Have you thought about using mirrors in your garden?

 Tip: Place mirrors on walls in the shape of a doorway or window and the reflection will give the illusion that the garden continues to another area beyond.
 Frame it with plants or put a gate in front of the mirror to highlight the illusion.

-2. Reflect the beauty of your plants and flowers.
-With a mirror, suddenly one flower looks like two (and if you get really clever with multiple mirrors, maybe it can even look like more).
+With a mirror, suddenly one flower looks like two.
+If you get really clever with multiple mirrors, might make it look like even more.
+Put mirror where plants can be around it so that you multiply their impact.

 Tip: Magnify the impact of special plants or other elements by making them seem bigger (double sized!) with a strategically mirror.

-3. Use a mirror to brighten up a dark corner.
 Mirrors reflect light and enliven everything around them.
-By reflecting light and warmth, you may even be able to alter the microclimate enough to allow you to grow less hardy plants or plants that need more sunlight.
+A mirror can also alter a microclimate.
+By reflecting light and warmth, the microclimate could change enough to allow you to grow less hardy plants or plants that need more sunlight.

 How To Weather-Proof Your Garden Mirror